OFFICIAL VETO LEAGUE RULES

 1.07

 In the event that one or both teams have seven players, both teams shall pitch to itself.
 The pitcher will always field, whether pitching to their own team or not.
+When pitching to their own team, a routine pop fly to the pitcher will be deemed an automatic out.

 In the event that one or both teams have seven players, both teams shall pitch to itself.
 The pitcher will always field, whether pitching to their own team or not.
+When pitching to their own team, a routine pop fly to the pitcher will be deemed an automatic out.

 1.08